openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device.rst

 **optimization-level**

-Defines a preset of optimization passes to be applied during compilation.
+Defines an optimization effort hint to the compiler.

 .. list-table::
    :widths: 10 200